 The Board does not have a nominating committee or committee performing the functions of such a committee.
 The Board has determined that the function of a nominating committee is adequately fulfilled by the independent Directors.
 As there is no such established committee, the Company has no nominating committee charter.
-The full Board of Directors participates in the consideration of any Director nominee.
+The full Board of Directors participates in the consideration of any Director nominee; however, Director nominees are approved by a majority of the Board's independent Directors.

 Although we have not formally set any specific minimum qualifications that Director nominees must possess, we look for candidates with appropriate experience in aviation and leasing, a strong professional background, and a general understanding of marketing, finance and other disciplines related to the success of a company in our industry.
-Also, although not part of any formal policy, our goal is a balanced and diverse Board, with members whose skills, background and experience are complementary and, together, cover the spectrum of areas that impact our business.
+Also, although not part of any formal policy, our goal is to achieve a balanced and diverse Board, with members whose skills, backgrounds and experiences are complementary and, together, cover the spectrum of areas that impact our business.
 Our Directors are generally nominated by our management or other Directors, and each nominee is evaluated based on the above qualifications and in the context of the Board as a whole.
 While we do not normally engage professional search firms or other third parties in connection with our Board nomination process, we may do so in the future.

 As we do not have a history of stockholder nominations of Directors, we do not have a formal policy regarding stockholder nominees to the Board.
 Under our bylaws, stockholders wishing to nominate a candidate for Director must give notice to our Corporate Secretary no later than the close of business on the 90th day prior to the anniversary of our preceding year's annual meeting.
 If the annual meeting is more than 30 days before or 60 days after such anniversary date, the notice must be delivered no later than the 90th day prior to such annual meeting or the 10th day following the day on which we publicly announce the annual meeting date.
-The notice should set forth: (i) the name, age, business address and residence address of the nominee; (iii) the principal occupation or employment of the nominee; (iii) the class and number of our shares beneficially owned by the nominee; (iv) a description of all arrangements or understandings between the stockholder and the nominee and any other person(s) pursuant to which the nomination is made by the stockholder; and (v) any other information relating to the nominee that is required to be disclosed in proxy statements for the election of Directors pursuant to Regulation 14A under the Securities Exchange Act of 1934.
+The notice should set forth as to each person whom the stockholder proposes to nominate for election or re-election as a director: (i) the name, age, business address and residence address of the nominee; (ii) the principal occupation or employment of the nominee; (iii) the class and number of our shares beneficially owned by the nominee; (iv) a description of all arrangements or understandings between the stockholder and the nominee and any other person(s) pursuant to which the nomination is made by the stockholder; and (v) any other information relating to the nominee that is required to be disclosed in proxy statements for the election of Directors pursuant to Regulation 14A under the Exchange Act.
 Nominees proposed by stockholders will be evaluated in the same manner as those proposed by management or existing Directors.